As a consequence of having been colonised by Britain, Kenya is a common law jurisdiction.

-Under Section 20(1) of the Income Tax Act, REITs are exempt from tax for corporation tax purposes but are subject to payment of withholding tax on interest income and dividends.
+Under Section 20(1) of the ITA, REITs are exempt from corporation tax but are subject to withholding tax on interest, income and dividends.

-Exemption is not automatic; the REIT must apply for an exemption under the Income Tax Act Registered Unit Trust/Collective Investment Scheme (Rules 2003) and must show that:
+Exemption is not automatic; the REIT must apply for exemption under the ITA Registered Unit Trust/Collective Investment Scheme (Rules 2003) and must show that:

-Stamp duty is not applicable to transfers of real estate into a REIT.
-This is in accordance with Legal Notice No 73 of 2008, which provides that any instrument that is executed in respect of the transfer of property on setting up a listed property investment vehicle shall be exempt from the provisions of the Stamp Duty Act.
+Stamp duty is not applicable to transfers of real estate to a REIT.
+This is in accordance with Legal Notice No 73 of 2008, which provides that any instrument executed in respect of the transfer of property on setting up a listed property investment vehicle is exempt from the provisions of the SDA.

 The Finance Act, 2017, amending the First Schedule of the VAT Act, 2013, provides for exemption from VAT for transfers of assets into REITs.